Questions and Answers About Lathrop Community

 Is transportation available?

 Yes.
-Transportation, housekeeping and meals are available at reasonable fees to townhome residents.
-These services are all included in the monthly fee for residents of The Inn.
+Transportation and meals are available at reasonable fees for residents living in the townhomes.
+Local transportation, housekeeping and meals are included in the monthly fee for residents living in the apartments in The Inn.

 Will I still need to have homeowner’s insurance?